great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 #### 4.3 Review your results

 Once you ran the <TechnicalTag tag="checkpoint" text="Checkpoint"/> you should see a link that takes you directly to GX Cloud, so you can see your <TechnicalTag tag="expectation" text="Expectations"/> and <TechnicalTag tag="validation_result" text="Validation Results"/> in the GX Cloud UI.

+Alternatively, check [Checkpoints page](https://app.greatexpectations.io/checkpoints) and click on Expectation Suite you want to see the results for.

 ## Next Steps